Worle History Society

 Eli was very much a Worle man and well known in the community, he was a church verger for over 40 yerars.
 Eli was also a grave digger for many years (he even fell in one in the 1960s).

-He was born in Lawrence in the late 1800s and died in 1985 aged 91.
+He was born in Lawrence Road in the late 1800s and died in 1985 aged 91.
 His Dad was a boot and shoe maker.
 He left school aged 12 and had various jobs locally.
 He worked at White House Farm on station Rd, Woodsporing Priory, Mr Tripp at Nutwell Farm and a school caretaker.

 Print | Sitemap